koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling prophecies.md

 ## Data can compromise alignment of AI

 If you want a good model, you need [good data.](https://arxiv.org/abs/2305.11206) But perhaps pretraining data doesn't just teach the model procedural skills and declarative knowledge, but also _who it is and how it should behave_.
-In [the Simulators theory of LLM cognition](https://www.lesswrong.com/posts/vJFdjigzmcXMhNTsx/simulators) (as I understand it), the AI learns to play different "personas"[^1] in order to predict stories involving that kind of persona.
+In [the Simulators frame for understanding LLM cognition](https://www.lesswrong.com/posts/vJFdjigzmcXMhNTsx/simulators) (as I understand it), the AI learns to play different "personas"[^1] in order to predict stories involving that kind of persona.
 Then post-training teaches the model which persona it should inhabit.
 Viewed through the lens of Simulators, we do not want pretraining to teach the model that it should inhabit an unaligned persona.

 Simulators is a good frame for understanding the results of [Emergent Misalignment: Narrow finetuning can produce broadly misaligned LLMs](https://arxiv.org/pdf/2502.17424) .
 Betley et al. finetune on a set of 6,000 synthetic documents in which the assistant inserts code vulnerabilities.
 Surprisingly, the finetuned model acts kinda... evil?